D-Arundethie/Layoffs-Analysis-SQL/README.md

 - Aggregation, grouping, and ranking queries
 - Window functions (`ROW_NUMBER`, `DENSE_RANK`)
 - Date extraction and formatting
 - Handling real-world dataset inconsistencies

+This analysis was guided by the following reference tutorial: https://youtu.be/OT1RErkfLNQ